Grant Compliance and Administration

 Title V, Parts A and B Program Administration

-The department is responsible for managing all discretionary and formula grants and contracts, ensuring the agency’s compliance with the fiscal requirements of federal grants, and conducting monitoring and grant reviews of federal grant subrecipients.
-The functions of each of its four divisions are described in more detail below.
+The department is responsible for managing all discretionary and formula grants, ensuring the agency’s compliance with the fiscal requirements of federal grants, and conducting monitoring and grant reviews of federal grant subrecipients.
+The functions of each of its divisions are described in more detail below.

 |Grants Administration Division||The Grants Administration Division provides centralized administration of all formula and discretionary state-appropriated funds and federal grant funds awarded to TEA.
 The division administers all grant funds awarded to subrecipients in support of programs and initiatives to improve student performance and the high school graduation rate.|